Gh0st-La6z-exe/Gh0st-La6z-exe/README.md

 ### [NuLLAI XDR]
 A private autonomous XDR platform moving security operations from detect-and-alert into a guarded detect-reason-respond pipeline.
 Combines eBPF-driven telemetry with Rust-based detection engines and AI-driven risk modeling.

-### [Abaddon]
-A private adversarial AI/ML red-team platform for scoped, authorized testing of ML/LLM systems.
-Built to quantify exploitability via static artifact auditing and active adversarial workflows (jailbreaks, poisoning, extraction).

 ### [null-sigma]
 A high-performance Sigma rule matching engine and detection pipeline written in pure Rust.

 ## 🎯 Current Focus Areas